Hope you all are aware of the increased competition in today’s world. Okay, let me ask you all something.

 So we would like to describe these key shifts in English language arts ensuring one thing – expectations for teaching and learning are made clear to you in a concise manner.

-We have discussed below the key shifts called for by the common core.
+We have discussed below the key shifts in English language arts called by the common core:

 1. Students are required to practice with complex texts and its academic language: